Robert430404/rc-router/README.md

 ### What Are Some Of The Features?

 The router supports both string and integer url variables, and passes them back to you in an array.
-You can extend this further (I actually built a request object that took this information and handed you back a nice object to work with) in any way you want.
+You can extend this further in any way you want.
 The router is very flexible in how you can use it.

 You can either pass in a closure, or a named handler function.